I can be pretty tough on Latinos and Latin America. The region is far from perfect, and there are many things that make living down here frustrating.

 While it’s true that many places in Latin America are blisteringly hot (Mexicali; Paraguay), there are many others that are much more temperate (Bogota; Quito).
 Some places are downright cold – for instance, snow is not uncommon in the south of Chile or Argentina.

 Latin America is a huge region.
-Whatever weather you prefer, LATAM will have a city to your liking.
+Whichever type of weather you prefer, LATAM will have a city to your liking.

 3) It’s Unbelievably Dangerous